 The shitter is, unless you’ve got BT broadband it won’t be free.
 In fact it’ll cost £15, which is enough to deter a huge amount of folk.

 BT Vision and YouView viewers will be able to catch up on any live action they miss as BT Sport will make the programming available on demand, on television and on digital.

 Simon Green, Head of BT Sport, said: “The agreement with MotoGP is really exciting.
 We want BT Sport to offer a wide range of sports that appeal to many different audiences and MotoGP is a thrilling sport with a massive and committed fan base in the UK and Ireland.”

 As for presenters, who knows?
-We’re betting on the return of Keith Huewen to partner Julian Ryder.Enjoy more Fast Bikes reading in the four-weekly magazine.
+We’re betting on the return of Keith Huewen to partner Julian Ryder.Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.